-Alerian MLP Index - is a composite of the 50 most prominent energy master limited partnerships calculated by Standard & Poor's using a float-adjusted market capitalization methodology.
+Alerian MLP Index is a composite of the most prominent energy master limited partnerships calculated by VettaFi using a float-adjusted market capitalization methodology.
+Investments cannot be made in an index.
+Unmanaged index returns do not reflect any fees, expenses or sales charges.